Productivity

 Making It All Work Together

-The secret to making any time management system stick isn't in the system itself - it's in the implementation.
+The secret to making any freelance time management system stick isn't in the system itself - it's in the implementation.
 Start with your deep work hours.
 Protect them fiercely for two weeks.
 Don't worry about perfecting everything else yet.
 Just focus on maintaining those undistracted blocks of time for your most important work.

 Once that becomes a habit, layer in your communication blocks.
 Then your weekly planning.
 Build your system piece by piece, and you'll find it's much more sustainable than trying to overhaul everything at once.